apluslms/aplus-manual/programming_exercises/submit_from_git.rst

 .............

 *  The setting ``require_gitlab`` in ``/exercises/git_hello_python/config.yaml``
-   can check that the URL is a GitLab URL from the given hostname.
-Other URLs are rejected. *This should also allow to input GitLab HTTP URLs but it seems to be broken in May 2021.*
+   allows to input GitLab HTTP URLs for the given domain.
+   Presumably it should reject other domains but doesn't in May 2021.

 *  GitLab API token may be inserted as the file ``/exercises/git_hello_python/git_api_token`` and ``gitlab-api-query`` uncommented in the script ``/exercises/git_hello_python/run.sh``.